 |This is not what the Equality Act says.
 Single-sex schools are allowed by law to have a policy of only admitting children of a single sex (regardless of whether they identify as transgender).
 This does not require individual case-by-case assessment.
 Putting a child into a single-sex school of the opposite sex would lock them into a decision, making it difficult to explore their identity and their options as they grow up.
 A single-sex school cannot safely and fairly accommodate a child living as if they were a member of the opposite sex in sports, changing rooms, school trips etc|

 |None of these problematic recommendations are required by the Equality Act 2010.
 They create problems of discrimination for other groups, and health, safety and safeguarding risks for both children who identify as transgender and their peers.

 The Women and Equalities Select Committee report on the Equality Act stated “We do not believe that non-statutory guidance will be sufficient to bring the clarity needed [on single and separate sex services].
 We recommend that, in the absence of case law the EHRC develop, and the Secretary of State lay before Parliament, a dedicated Code of Practice.”

 THE EHRC should not be publishing any more non-statutory guidance until government has responded to the WESC recommendations that PARLIAMENTARY-APPROVED guidance is needed.

-If you are concerned about this write to Amber Rudd (Minister for Women and Equalities), Gavin Williamson (Secretary of State for Education) and David Isaac (Chair of the EHRC).
+If you are concerned about this write to Liz Truss (Minister for Women and Equalities), Gavin Williamson (Secretary of State for Education) and David Isaac (Chair of the EHRC).